Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: The Need for Personalization in Affective Computing: Personal Factors

-\textbf{Pathology.} Certain conditions or pathologies can cause changes in an individual's behavior.
-Pathologies such as Autism Spectrum Disorder (ASD), Bipolar Disorder (BP), and Attention Deficit Hyperactivity Disorder (ADHD)can have an impact on social behavior.
-For instance, individuals with ASD may have difficulties with handling and conveying social cues in social interactions, while individuals with ADHD may display high-frequent motions and face challenges in maintaining focus.
-The characteristic social behaviors exhibited by individuals with these disorders make it difficult for affective models to precisely ascertain the individual's emotional state.
-The wide range of expression styles for affective-cognitive states in individuals with these pathologies makes the inference task even more difficult.
-To address this challenge, incorporating details about pathology or clinical evaluations into models for affective inference could offer an improved understanding regarding the reasoning behind these models.
-However, such approaches are rare in the literature, with only a few proposals, such as the use of clinical assessment, cultural factors, gender, and personal characteristics data to condition autoencoders for accurately determining a child's affective states within the context of robot-assisted autism therapy \cite{rudovic2018personalized}.
+\textbf{Pathology}.
+Pathologies such as Autism Spectrum Disorder (ASD), Bipolar Disorder (BP), and Attention Deficit Hyperactivity Disorder (ADHD) can have an impact on social behavior \cite{rudovic2018personalized, rudovic2018culturenet, rudovic2017measuring, sonuga2013nonpharmacological}.
+For instance, individuals with ASD may have difficulties with conveying social cues in social interactions \cite{rudovic2018personalized}, while individuals with ADHD may display high-frequent motions and face challenges in maintaining focus \cite{sonuga2013nonpharmacological}.